HollowMan6/02239-Data-Security/authentication/README.md

    BCrypt.checkpw(password, passwordHash);
    ```

 Subsequently, to remember the user, a session object is created based on the client's requested valid time length.
-A cookie (a UUID) is also generated to associate the client with this session.
-The user receives the cookie as a response.
+An access token (a UUID) is also generated to associate the client with this session.
+The user receives the access token as a response.

-3. **Authentication Session:** After the initial authentication, the client can use the cookie to perform various actions within the valid period.
-Upon receiving the cookie, the server retrieves the associated session object and checks whether the session is outdated.
+3. **Authentication Session:** After the initial authentication, the client can use the access token to perform various actions within the valid period.
+Upon receiving the access token, the server retrieves the associated session object and checks whether the session is outdated.
 If it is, the session is removed, and the client is instructed to authenticate again.
 If not, the client is deemed authenticated and allowed to call the target method.
 The logic to check the session is:

 ```java
 public boolean isAuthenticated() {